Trump's heir? Pence reemerges, lays groundwork for 2024 run - WTMJ

 Associated Press

-WASHINGTON (AP) — When former President Donald Trump was asked to list those he considers the future leaders of the Republican Party, he quickly rattled off a list of names, including Florida Gov. Ron DeSantis and Sens.
+WASHINGTON (AP) — When former President Donald Trump was asked to list those he considers the future leaders of the Republican Party, he quickly rattled off names including Florida Gov. Ron DeSantis and Sens.
 Josh Hawley and Ted Cruz.
 Conspicuously absent from the list: Mike Pence.

 The former vice president is steadily reentering public life as he eyes a potential run for the White House in 2024.
 He’s joining conservative organizations, writing op-eds, delivering speeches and launching an advocacy group that will focus on promoting the Trump administration’s accomplishments.